danielchang2002/TaxiBGC_2022/README.md

 ### Description
 TaxiBGC (Taxonomy-guided Identification of Biosynthetic Gene Clusters): A computational pipeline for identifying experimentally verified Biosynthetic Gene Clusters (BGCs) and inferring their annotated secondary metabolites (SMs) from metagenomic shotgun sequencing data.

-The TaxiBGC pipeline includes three major steps: 1) species-level, taxonomic profiling on the metagenome; 2) a first-pass prediction of BGCs through querying the species (identified in the first step) in the TaxiBGC database; and 3) confirmation (in silico) of the predicted BGCs (from the second step) based on the detection of BGC genes in the metagenome.
-MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, and Eukaryotes) from metagenomic shotgun sequencing data (not 16S) at species-level resolution.
+The TaxiBGC pipeline includes three major steps:
+1. species-level, taxonomic profiling on the metagenome
+2. a first-pass prediction of BGCs through querying the species (identified in the first step) in the TaxiBGC database
+3. confirmation (in silico) of the predicted BGCs (from the second step) based on the detection of BGC genes in the metagenome.

 If you use TaxiBGC, please cite: